Shenmue III: Background

-Crowdfunding
+Funding

 On June 14, 2015, the day before the Los Angeles E3 industry event, Suzuki tweeted "E3" with a photo of a forklift, a reference to a minigame in the original Shenmue.
-During Sony's E3 press conference the next day, Suzuki announced a Kickstarter crowdfunding campaign to develop Shenmue III for Windows and PlayStation 4 with a tentative release date of December 2017.
+During Sony's E3 press conference the next day, Suzuki announced a Kickstarter crowdfunding campaign to develop Shenmue III for PlayStation 4 and Windows with a tentative release date of December 2017.
 The surprise announcement drew publicity, winning the "Best Debut" award from GameTrailers and generating a surge in sales of pre-owned Dreamcast consoles.
 In January 2017, Time, The Guardian and Den of Geek included Shenmue III in their lists of anticipated games.

 The initial Kickstarter funding goal, the amount necessary for the campaign to succeed and development to begin, was $2 million.
 Additional goals, to encourage further donations, included a "rapport system" that changes interactions with characters depending on player choices, and a "skill tree system" allowing for greater customization of Ryo's fighting abilities.
-Suzuki said that for Shenmue III to be a "true" open-world game, the campaign would need to raise at least $10 million; nonetheless, he said he would not be disappointed by a smaller figure and would work within the budget.
+Suzuki said that for Shenmue III to be a "true" open-world game, the campaign would need to raise at least $10 million, but that he would not be disappointed by a smaller figure and would work within the budget.

 Shenmue III became the fastest game to raise $1 million in crowdfunding, in an hour and 44 minutes, and the fastest to raise $2 million, in eight hours and 43 minutes.
-It ended on July 17 having raised $6.3 million from over 69,000 backers, becoming the highest-funded video game in Kickstarter history at the time.
-On September 17, 2015, crowdfunding resumed using the online payment system PayPal, and on March 15 the project began accepting pledges through the Chinese crowdfunding platform Alipay.
+Crowdfunding ended on July 17 having raised $6.3 million from over 69,000 backers, becoming the highest-funded video game in Kickstarter history at the time.
+On September 17, crowdfunding resumed using the online payment system PayPal.
+On March 15, the project began accepting pledges through the Chinese crowdfunding platform Alipay.

 Crowdfunding ended in September 2018, having raised $7,179,510 from 81,087 backers across multiple platforms.
-Though this is a large amount for a crowdfunded project, it is relatively small for a high-profile game; however, Sony and Deep Silver provided further funding.
-After the game was released, Suzuki said it had reached a budget of around $20 million.
+Though this is a large amount for a crowdfunded project, it was relatively small for a high-profile game.
+Sony and Deep Silver provided further funding.
+Suzuki said the final budget was around $20 million.